 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2008.
-The variance between budgeted and actual general fund revenues for the 2008 fiscal year was not considered significant.
-The actual general fund expenditures for the 2008 fiscal year were lower than budgeted amounts due primarily to anticipated repair and maintenance work which was not required.
+The general fund budget for the fiscal year ended September 30, 2009 was amended to increase revenues by \$15,874, increase appropriations by \$21,602.
+Actual general fund expenditures did not exceed final budgeted appropriations for the fiscal year ended September 30, 2009.